 Faculty and Staff Assistance

 Faculty and Staff Assistance (FASA) is an internal Employee Assistance Program (EAP), providing broad brush services including confidential consultations, short-term counseling, assessment and referrals.
-These services are part of the benefits offered to Georgia State employees and eligible dependents.
+These services are part of the benefits offered to Georgia State faculty, staff, retirees and eligible dependents.

 FASA offers trainings, Brown Bag workshops, and a variety of health and wellness resources are available at the Wellness Center located at Sparks Hall.
 FASA is a “place to find support” for managing stressful work and life situations, and, emergency assistance is available for crisis situations 24 hours a day, 7 days a week.